Bruins vs. Panthers Prediction & Picks - November 22

 Bruins vs. Panthers Predictions for Wednesday

-Our computer model for this game predicts a final score of Bruins 4, Panthers 3.
+Our computer projection model for this encounter calls for a final score of Bruins 4, Panthers 3.

 - Total Pick: Under 6 (computer predicts 5.8 goals on average)